nmtuanlx05/git-conflict-demo/README.md

-I'm a staff 3 dksahdkjhaskjdh
+I'm a staff 3 dksahdkjhaskjdhkshfkjdshf